Former Rio de Janeiro governor tells judge he paid US$2 million bribe to host 2016 Olympics

 "I said, Nuzman, what are our guarantees here?
 And he said, 'traditionally he sells 4, 5, 6 votes.
 There is a risk that we don't get through to the second round (of voting)."

 Cabral said Diack guaranteed up to six votes for US$1.5 million and then came back and offered more if he was paid an extra US$500,000.
-Cabral said he authorised the payment.
+Cabral said he authorized the payment.

 "We did it," Cabral said.